edinburgh-napier/set09121/lectures/lecture17.md

 You may use different assets for release, or bundle them up into binary files. <!-- .element: class="fragment" -->

-Off-line rendering at higher settings could take place. <!-- .element: class="fragment" -->
+Offline rendering at higher settings could take place. <!-- .element: class="fragment" -->

 This should all be automated -- more on this later <!-- .element: class="fragment" -->